 Oh my!
-Now I know.
-Every August the streets of Uzes turn from business into a carnival.
+Every August the streets of Uzés turn from business into a carnival.
+It’s Fête Votive!
 Bulls run in the streets; brass bands with men and women in colorful uniforms “oomp-pa-pa” through the village; and parades with spectacular floats fill the place with music and lights.

 People line the “main” street of Uzes waiting for the entertainment to start.

 Horses and cowboys from the Camargue ready themselves for the action.

 They know there’s an important, dangerous job ahead.